cce-bigdataintro-1160/CEBD-1160-spring-2019/bash-git.md

 1. Create a directory called `learning-shell` in your home directory.
 2. Download the file `random-datasets` from Slack.
 Copy it from your `~/Downloads` directory into your `learning-shell` directory and unzip it using `unzip random-datasets.zip`.
 Do not use the UI for these steps!
 3. The files are highly unorganized!
-Lets organize this by first moving all files that start with `total-public-construction-spending` into the directory `total-public-construction-spending`.
+Lets organize this by first moving all files that start with `total-public-construction-spending` into the directory `total-public-construction-spending-data`.
 Second, move all the remaining files that have a `.json` extension into `country-data`.
 Third, move the `Iris.csv` file into `iris-species`.
 4. This looks much better, but now rename the file `master.csv` to `suicides_dataset.csv`
 5. Delete the duplicated `iris-species copy` directory.
 6. Create three new directories: `csv`, `json` and `mixed`